|Asset overview - Bohai Bay|

 |Dagang Zhaodong Oil Company (PetroChina Company

-Producing oil from Zhao Dong Block fields: C&D. Production is being augmented by development drilling.
+Producing oil from Zhao Dong Block fields: C&D. Activity is focussed on production optimisation

 The Zhao Dong offshore facilities comprise four bridge-linked platforms; two for drilling and accommodation and two for production and processing.

 Oil and gas production is delivered to onshore refinery and gas sales by pipelines.

 |First production||Commenced in 2003 from the C&D Fields.